 Homeopathy’s main principles have remained unchanged, while our understanding of physiology (how the body works) and physics has evolved and increased tremendously.
 From present day understanding of physiology we know that homeopathy has no biological basis, but this was not self evident 200 years ago.

 Homeopaths like to call homeopathy a “holistic” system, but this is a misnomer.
-A homeopath prescribes remedies based on symptoms and the more symptoms you have, the more remedies will be prescribed.
-It is a symptom based system in the extreme, not a holistic system, and since it occupies itself only with symptoms, it does not address the cause of the disease.
+A homeopath prescribes remedies based on symptoms only.
+It is a symptom based system in the extreme, not a holistic system, and since it occupies itself only with symptoms, it does not address the cause of the disease at all.

 As said, one core principle is that the effect of a remedy gets stronger the more the remedy is diluted (and shaken vigorously: “succussed”).
 From present-day knowledge, we know that nothing else in nature gets stronger when diluted – or succussed, and most homeopathic remedies are so diluted that not even a single molecule of the original substance can be found.
 Sometimes homeopaths use a lesser degree of dilution, which means that the remedy may contain minute amounts of the original substance.